Longest Night Service, Sunday December 15, 7 PM

 The Christmas season is often marked by expressions of joy, excitement, and happiness.
-It is a time for family to gather and for churches to worship in the hope that is found in the coming of the Christ child.
-However, this time of joy and expectation can often overshadow the pain and hurt many experience during this season, when their grief and sorrow stand in stark relief.
+It’s a time for family to gather and for churches to worship in the hope that is found in the coming of the Christ child.
+However, this time of joy and expectation can often overshadow the pain and hurt many experience during this season, when the world’s merriment puts their grief and sorrow in stark relief.

-Occurring near the winter solstice, the Longest Night Service offers emotional and spiritual support to those coping with grief during the holidays, whether from the death of a loved one, divorce, job loss, illness, or other challenges.
+Occurring near the winter solstice, the Longest Night service offers emotional and spiritual support to those coping with grief over the holidays, whether from the death of a loved one, divorce, job loss, illness or other challenges.
 It’s a witness to them that the Christ child comes as a sign of hope in the face of despair.
-The service consists of readings, prayers and a symbolic lighting of candles as a reminder that the light of Christ shines in the darkness, and the darkness does not overcome it.
+And it’s a witness that the church is intentional about upholding people in whatever season of life they may find themselves in.